Using Api3 Market

 On testnets only, we stop updating if the payment runs out, even if the plan has not expired yet.
 To resume updates in such cases, simply purchase a new plan.

-If we overestimate the price, the remainder rolls over to the next plan purchased for the same network–data feed pair, which appears as a discount on API3 Market.
+If we overestimate the price, the remainder rolls over to the next plan purchased for the same network–data feed pair, which appears as a discount on Api3 Market as seen below.
 Similarly, when a user purchases a plan for a data feed that is already active, the remainder of the payments made for earlier purchases will appear as a discount.

 💰 Financial